MariaDB End-of-Life Dates —

 mariabackupormysqldumpbefore upgrading.
 Test that the backup restores successfully.
 This sounds obvious but is skipped more often than it should be — especially under audit-driven upgrade pressure. -

 06Consider commercial extended support if you need time MariaDB Corporation offers Enterprise support with extended lifecycle for LTS versions — 2 additional years standard, up to 5 years with extended options.
-If your migration from 10.6 will run past July 6, evaluate whether enterprise support is worth the cost versus accelerating the upgrade timeline.
+Since 10.6 is now past EOL, any still-running migration means evaluating whether enterprise support is worth the cost versus accelerating the upgrade timeline.

 Check your full database stack for EOL exposure